 Cedar Knox has passed water quality tests required by Dept of Health.
 Yearly we are required to publish the Consumer Confidence Report which lists our water test results for the previous year.
 We have been working to reduce the TTHMs (total trihalomethanes) to bring their numbers down to the new health standards.
 Carbon filtration was recently added to help with this as well as taste and odor.
 We are also working with various chemists to attain even lower TTHM’s which may involve changing our treatment process.
 The water is also fluoridated and chlorinated.

 Our system is operated by a limited number of personnel thanks to our telemetry system monitoring the treatment process 24 hours a day, seven days a week.
 This automated computer system gives the capability to operate and monitor the system from anywhere.
 The manager, Andy Jueden is a Dept. of Health Certified Grade III water system operator.
 Gary Eckmann is a Dept. of Health Certified Grade II water system operator.
 Nathan Fischer and Tom Olander are Grade IV certified operators.
-The system is required to have at least one Grade II operation and all staff are working towards the necessary certification to attain the Grade II certification.
+The system is required to have at least one Grade II operator and all staff are working towards the necessary certification to attain the Grade II certification.
 To achieve these certifications they are required to attend certification classes and continue to attend operator training classes to maintain these certifications and to educate themselves on current treatment regulations.